zhaohuajing/CaptchaGAN/README.md

 ## Captcha-Solver

 This tensor-flow based 4-layer CNN captcha solver is presented as the simulated AI side of the human-AI evaluations.
-The python code is an implementation of https://github.com/PatrickLib/captcha_recognize, with a virtual environment set ready to use, and can set up with
+The python code is an implementation of https://github.com/PatrickLib/captcha_recognize, with a virtual environment set ready to use via
 ```
-cd ./captcha_solver/venv
-. ./bin/activate
+. ./captcha_solver/venv/bin/activate
 ```

 The training and validation data are already generated and converted with 50000 captcha samples and 17300 training steps.
 The script